apike/allenpike.com/_posts/2019-02-28-podcast-episode-numbers.markdown

 A more interesting question remains though: for semi-episodic shows like Fun Fact where people may want to start at the beginning, should we keep the episode number in the `<title>` tag for 3rd party clients like Overcast and Castro?
 Certainly some people with opinions on the internet [think so](https://twitter.com/apike/status/1100837204346032128).

 But I have to admit: I can't unsee what I've seen.
 I’ve beheld the clean and clear presentation of numberless episode titles.
 I’ve heard from the listeners who are scared off from trying out podcasts where every title advertises how many episodes they've missed.
-I've come to terms with the fact that even a few months in, starting with the most recent episode is the way to go for our show.
+I've come to terms with the fact that for our show – even a few months in – starting with the most recent episode is the way to go.
 And most dangerously of all, I’ve come to the conclusion that It Would Be Nice™ if podcast players directly used the episode meta tag to only show numbers where it matters.

 So, as of today, our episode titles are clean and number-free.
 It was difficult and emotionally taxing, but I have made peace with my decision.

 May the the era of clean podcast titles one day come to pass.

 ---